 Please send a target-group-specific, precise and concise abstract (400-700 characters) of your proposed presentation.
 To help us assess your proposals, we would also like you to list some keywords (e.g. your main topic, the tools you use, etc.), and include one sentence describing what your audience should already know and what they can expect to learn during the talk respectively.
-The deadline for submissions is March 30, 2017.
-The conference schedule will be available online by the end of April 2017.
+The deadline for submissions is April 17, 2017.
+The conference schedule will be available online by the middle of May 2017.

 If you’re short on speaking experience and need help with your proposal, we’re happy to assist you via email.
 Just contact us and we’ll figure something out.